 I sent this home with parents during distance learning!
 It was so much fun!...
 Families loved it! -Meghan E.

 Hands-on classroom cooking is best provided with small groups of 5-6 kids at a time.
-Consider asking parents to support your cooking curriculum.
+It is ideal for families to enjoy at home.
 Follow these steps:

 - Wash hands carefully and discuss hand hygiene.

 - Give each child a copy of the recipe so they can follow along and read.

 - Explore the ingredients—read the packaging, smell, feel and touch everything possible!

 - Children will delight in taking turns, adding the ingredients and mixing them together.
 Talk about ingredients and procedures.
 Re-read the recipe.

 - Share the finished product with friends!
 YUM!

 Read the classic folk tale, Stone Soup by Marcia Brown: Act out the story with the teacher playing the narrator.
 Plan to make Stone Soup in your classroom!
 Send home a note asking each child to bring a vegetable.
 Teacher gets to bring a clean round stone!
 How satisfying it is for each child to read the recipe and contribute an ingredient.
 Idea: Create a graph with pictures of the veggies and invite children’s input!
 “Imagine!
 You made the whole delicious soup with just one stone!”

 Choose 5-6 of your favorite recipes, print and staple, or bind them into a book.
 Send copies home as a gift for family literacy!
 Reading and math doesn’t get any more fun than this!

 Making your first non-bake cookies to share with others becomes a rite of passage for kid chefs!
 Beginning cooks deserve their very own cookbook—one they can grow on!